Some Twitter staff return to offices in New York, San Francisco

-NEW YORK, July 12 (Reuters) - After more than 16 months of working from home, some Twitter Inc (TWTR.N) employees in San Francisco and New York returned to the office on Monday as the company reopened its corporate campuses at 50% capacity in the two cities.
+NEW YORK (Reuters) - After more than 16 months of working from home, some Twitter Inc employees in San Francisco and New York returned to the office on Monday as the company reopened its corporate campuses at 50% capacity in the two cities.

 Twitter employees shared pictures of their breakfasts and unmasked selfies in the elevator.
 One employee, referencing the food and music at the social media firm’s San Francisco office, wrote on Twitter, “I am more stoked than I expected to be.”